 This year NEAC has focused on reviewing the Ethical Guidelines for Intervention Studies (revised edition, NEAC 2012) and the Ethical Guidelines for Observational Studies (revised edition, NEAC 2012).
-This work will continue into 2016.
+This work includes integrating Māori ethical values and their application into the new guidelines.
+The guidelines review project will continue into 2017.